It's time for Africa: Herve Renard names player who should win 2025 Ballon d'Or

 2025 Ballon d’Or: French Coach Herve Renard Backs Achraf Hakimi to Win Award

-- The 2025 Ballon d'Or race is heating up after the conclusion of the FIFA Club World Cup in USA
+- The 2025 Ballon d'Or race is heating up after the conclusion of the FIFA Club World Cup in the United States

-- Paris Saint-Germain attacker Ousmane Dembele is the odds-on favourite to win the coveted award
+- Paris Saint-Germain attacker Ousmane Dembele is the odds-on favourite to win the coveted globally recognised prestigious award

 - French coach Hervé Renard has backed an African player to win the award ahead of other top stars